jenkinsci/ecutest-plugin/README.md

 ### Environment variables

-- This plugin also exposes the tool and test related information of the current build as environment variables
+- This plugin also exposes the tool and test related information of the current build as environment variables.
-- These variables are composed of _$TT_<TOOL | TEST>_<information>_n_ where n is the 0-based index of the related build steps in the job configuration
+- These variables are composed of ${TT_<TOOL | TEST>_<variable-info>_n} where n is the index of the related build steps in the job configuration, counting from 0.
-- The summary of all generated environment variables is also shown on the build page
+- The summary of all generated environment variables is also shown on the build page.

 <details>
     <summary>Tool related variables</summary>